You do not have to be kinky or experienced to know about threesomes.

 For eg., maybe you want to be the only one undressing your partner before the sex begins.
 Or maybe you want your partner to be the only one who holds your hair a certain way or goes down on you.

 It’s normal to have these boundaries, especially when you’re new to exploring threesomes.
-But you need to communicate these boundaries with your partners for the night as soon as you realise them.
+But you need to communicate these boundaries with your partners for the night as soon as you realize them.

 And if you don’t realise you have this boundary until the middle of sex, try and communicate this new development as kindly as possible.